-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 2.1 Resource Sharing 2.1 Resource Sharing The Act does not currently include specific provisions to allow for certain types of resource sharing - especially for sharing CEOs.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 2.1 Resource Sharing The Act does not currently include specific provisions to allow for certain types of resource sharing - especially for sharing CEOs.
 Regional local governments would benefit from having clearer mechanisms for voluntary resource-sharing. governments, especially smaller regional local governments, to share resources, including Chief Executive Officers and senior employees.
-SUPPORT 2.2 Standardisation of Crossovers Approvals and standards for crossovers (the section of driveways that run between the kerb and private property) are inconsistent between local government areas, often with very minor differences.
+2.2 Standardisation of Crossovers Approvals and standards for crossovers (the section of driveways that run between the kerb and private property) are inconsistent between local government areas, often with very minor differences.
 This can create confusion and complexity for homeowners and small businesses in the construction sector.
 It is proposed to amend the Local Government (Uniform Local Provisions) Regulations 1996 to standardise the process for approving crossovers for residential properties and residential developments on local roads.
 A Crossover Working Group has provided preliminary advice to the Minister and DLGSC to inform this.
 The DLGSC will work with the sector to develop standardised design and construction standards.
-SUPPORT 2.3 Introduce Innovation Provisions The Local Government Act 1995 currently has very limited provisions to allow for innovations and responses to emergencies to (such as the Shire of Bruce Rock Supermarket).
+2.3 Introduce Innovation Provisions The Local Government Act 1995 currently has very limited provisions to allow for innovations and responses to emergencies to (such as the Shire of Bruce Rock Supermarket).
 New provisions are proposed to allow exemptions from certain requirements of the Local Government Act 1995, for: Short-term trials and pilot projects Urgent responses to emergencies.
-SUPPORT

 CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 2.4 Streamline Local Laws Local laws are required to be reviewed every eight years.
 The review of local laws (especially when they are standard) has been identified as a burden for the sector.
-Inconsistency between local laws is frustrating for residents and business stakeholders. by the local government every 15 years.
+Inconsistency between local laws is frustrating for residents and business stakeholders.
+It is proposed that local laws would only need to be reviewed by the local government every 15 years.
 Local laws not reviewed in the timeframe would lapse, meaning that old laws will be automatically removed and no longer applicable.
 Local governments adopting Model Local Laws will have reduced advertising requirements.
-A suite of Model Local Laws is a necessity for sector wide reform.
-OPPOSE Review every 15 years is far too long for delegated legislation like this, and is not good governance.
-This is central to much of the criticism of the application of Local Laws they are often authored.
-Laws - they are often outdated, the review process takes too long and this disincentivises review.
-Would prefer to see the system for review reformed.
-The process for review should be simpler, and approval through the JSC on Delegated Legislation should be abolished or streamlined.
 2.5 Simplifying Approvals for Small Business and Community Events Inconsistency between local laws and approvals processes for events, street activation, and initiatives by local businesses is frustrating for business and local communities.
 Proposed reforms would introduce greater consistency for approvals for: alfresco and outdoor dining minor small business signage rules running community events.
-SUPPORT The Town of Victoria Park and the Cities of Canning and Gosnells launched a simplified trading permit for mobile food vendors across 3 LGAs - this is a model that should be adapted for many other regulated activities, to create consistency and convenience for

-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS businesses alike. and communities 2.6 Standardised Meeting Procedures, Includ ling Public Question Time Local governments currently prepare individual standing order local laws.
+2.6 Standardised Meeting Procedures, Includ ing Public Question Time Local governments currently prepare individual standing order local laws.
 The Local Government Act 1995 and regulations require local governments to allocate time at meetings for questions from the public.
 Inconsistency among the meeting procedures between local governments is a common source of complaints.
 To provide greater clarity for ratepayers and applicants for decisions made by council, it is proposed that the meeting procedures and standing orders for all local government meetings, including for public question time, are standardised across the State.
 Regulations would introduce standard requirements for public question time, and the procedures for meetings generally.
 Members of the public across all local governments would have the same opportunities to address council and ask questions.
-SUPPORT